mrtoy-me/esphome-tas58xx/README.md

 ## DAC Enable Switch
-A switch can be configured to provide and Enable-Disable DAC switch in Homeassistant.
+A switch can be configured to provide an Enable-Disable DAC switch in Homeassistant.
 - Enable Dac Switch, more specifically places the DAC into Play mode or into low power Sleep mode